Skip to content

 How to Find an Anxiety Therapist

-When looking for treatment options, consider what type of anxiety you’re struggling with, and find a provider that works with that specific type of anxiety.
+When looking for treatment options, consider what type of anxiety you’re struggling with, and find an anxiety therapist that works with that specific type of anxiety.
 Depending on the severity of your symptoms, you might also need medication for anxiety in addition to therapy.

 Once you’ve identified a therapist who works well with your anxiety, the final important piece to consider is therapist “fit.”
 In other words, do you feel comfortable sharing with this person?
 Do you feel like they “get you?”
 If so, then you’ve likely found a provider to successfully help you treat and manage your anxiety.